Fun Orange County Parks

 Try a Laguna Niguel nature walk with the whole family.
 I cover Laguna Niguel Regional Park's main playground in depth.
 Did you realize there's a HIDDEN playground?
 Past the tennis courts.
 And some fun places to roam around and explore with the kids?

 Location and Where to Park for a Laguna Niguel Nature Walk: Near the intersection of La Paz and Aliso Creek Road in Laguna Niguel.
-Take the Crown Valley exit (head away from the mall and toward Costco) to reach the park from the 5 Freeway and turn right on La Paz.
+Take the Crown Valley exit (head away from the Shops at MV and toward Costco) to reach the park from the 5 Freeway and turn right on La Paz.
 You must have the current OC Parks parking pass to park on the grounds (or pay $3 during the week and $5 on weekend for parking).
 Bypass the main play area near the entrance and turn right toward the tennis courts.
 Park just beyond the tennis courts and the playground is right behind the restroom building.
 MAP to Laguna Niguel Nature Walk

 Highlights: